simplex-chat/simplex-chat/docs/SERVER.md

    - Click Add data source in the top-right corner of the Data Sources tab
    - Enter "CSV" in the search box to find the CSV data source
    - Click the search result that says "CSV"
-   - In URL, enter a URL that points to CSV content
+   - In URL, enter a file that points to CSV content

 4. You're done!
 You should be able to create your own dashboard with statistics.